service navigation

 Aims of the EASP

-The overarching aim of the European Association of Social Psychology is straightforward: to promote excellence in European research in the field of social psychology.
+The overarching aim of the European Association of Social Psychology is to promote excellence in European research in the field of social psychology.
 As the history of the Association demonstrates, the objectives of those who founded the Association were to improve the quality of social psychological research in Europe by promoting greater contact among researchers in different European countries.
-In the 1950s and 1960s it was not unusual for social psychologists in a European country to enjoy better contacts with their North American counterparts than with their fellow Europeans.
+In the 1950s and 1960s it was not unusual for social psychologists in a European country to enjoy better contacts with their North American colleagues than with their fellow Europeans.

 The Association has done much to overcome this state of affairs.
-The most obvious means by which this has been achieved is through the General Meetings of the Association, a complete listing of which appears elsewhere on this website.
+The most obvious means by which this has been achieved is through the General Meetings of the Association, a listing of which appears elsewhere on this website.
 However, there are several other activities that have been, and indeed continue to be, as important as the General Meetings in promoting contact and cooperation among European social psychologists.
 Foremost among these are the Summer Schools.
 They bring together graduate students in social psychology from all over Europe.
 In addition to the immediate educational benefits, enduring friendships and research collaborations are often formed at these schools.

 Scope of the EASP